 There are many misconceptions and myths about The Bahamas, mostly due to a lack of knowledge about the culture.
 But once you step out of the cruise area, you can really appreciate the down-to-Earth beauty of the island.
-Which makes The Bahamas some of the best Caribbean islands to visit!
+Which makes The Bahamas some of the best Caribbean destinations!

 Contribution by: Kay of the Awkward Traveller.

 The Caribbean is full of incredible tropical islands to visit but Barbados is one that stands out from the rest.
 While most of the islands are volcanic, Barbados has a coral limestone landscape.
 It’s actually the exposed part of an ocean ridge, formed when tectonic plates collided.
 This gives Barbados a unique landscape where you can see actual reef across the island’s surface.

 One of the best things to do in Barbados is surf, no matter what level you are.
 The small waves on the Caribbean side of the island are perfect for beginners, while the Atlantic side has larger waves if you’re more advanced.
 If surfing is not your thing, there’s an endless amount of other water sports to try.